laurvi/copepods-true-colors/code_and_figures_git.md

-Copepods true colors: astaxanthin pigmentation as an indicator of fitness
+Copepods’ true colors: astaxanthin pigmentation as an indicator of fitness
 ================
 Laure Vilgrain - March 2021